02nd – 03rd DECEMBER 2026 BRUSSELS, BELGIUM

 Meet Our Team

-We are a team of passionate researchers from UCLouvain, Belgium and University of Vienna, Austria, interested in building a network of like-minded individuals focused on investigating the complexity of social cognition in both general and clinical populations.
+We are members of the Social Cognition on the Line lab (www.socoollab.org) from UCLouvain, Belgium.
+We are interested in building a network of like-minded individuals focused on investigating the complexity of social cognition in both general and clinical populations.
 If you would like to connect, please get in touch!

 UCLouvain, BE